taed2-2425q1-gced-upc/TAED2_DataExplorers/docs/model_card.md

 ### Training Data

-The model was trained on a diverse dataset of landscape images, containing buildings, forests, glaciers, mountains, seas, and streets.
-For more details, please refer to the dataset card (posar link).
+The model was trained on the Intel Image Classification dataset, which contains over 14000 landscape images categorized into six classes: buildings, forests, glaciers, mountains, seas, and streets.
+For more details, please refer to the [dataset card](https://github.com/taed2-2425q1-gced-upc/TAED2_DataExplorers/blob/main/docs/dataset_card.md).

 ### Training Procedure